arjun-g-krishna/arjun-g-krishna/README.md

 ### I'm a student and a newbie programmer 💻😅

-- I'm currently working on my Engineering (B.Tech) degree 🧑🏽‍🎓
+- I'm currently working on my Engineering (B.Tech) degree🎓
 - I'm always trying to learn new stuff 🔍
 - Looking forward towards contributing to opensource 🌱